-Set up BIMI: How to display your logo in your recipients' inboxes
+Set up BIMI: How to show your logo in your recipients" inbox

-Set up BIMI: How to display your logo in your recipients' inboxes
+Set up BIMI: How to show your logo in your recipients" inbox

 What is BIMI?

 BIMI (Brand Indicators for Message Identification) is an open standard that allows you to display your brand logo directly in your recipients' inbox.
 In the past, various email providers developed their own techniques to display logos in the inbox.
 However, this required individual technical implementations and additional coordination with mailbox providers.
-BIMI eliminates this complex process through a unified standard.
+BIMI solves this cumbersome process through a unified standard.

 Why should you use BIMI?

-The benefits of BIMI for you as a sender are numerous:
+The benefits of BIMI for you as a sender are diverse:

 • Your brand logo becomes directly visible in the inbox

-• You increase recipient attention for your emails
+• You increase recipients' attention to your emails

 • You build trust with your recipients